OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

 If there is something wrong with the pod, deployment or the load balancer, the result from this statement may be an empty string.

+### 7.3.
+Perform a cURL statement INSIDE the pod

+If you do not want to wait for an external IP address to be issued to your pod by Azure, you can also enter the pod yourself and perform cURL statements within the pod:

+    kubectl run curl-basic-deployment --image=radial/busyboxplus:curl -i --tty --rm

+This will fire up a CLI that is running within the pod.
+Now you can execute a curl statement against the load balancer in the pod:

+    If you don't see a command prompt, try pressing enter.
+    [ root@curl-basic-deployment-1042428133-jt8ft:/ ]$

+    [ root@curl-basic-deployment-1042428133-jr46z:/ ]$ curl 10.244.0.70
+    Gangnam Style![ root@curl-basic-deployment-1042428133-jr46z:/ ]$

+And there is our expected response!
+So we know the pod itself is working.

+### 8. Summary

+Here is a summary of the statements that we have executed in order for us to deploy our load balancing pod:

+    kubectl create configmap basic-config --from-file=conf.d
+    kubectl create -f basic-pod.yaml
+    kubectl create -f basic-deployment.yaml
+    kubectl expose deployment basic-deployment --port=80 --type=LoadBalancer
+    kubectl get pods --output=wide
+    kubectl get services
+    kubectl get services --watch

+Which you can copy & paste as a whole into a Command Prompt window, which then will be fired one by one.

+Here are the statements to tear down the pod, so you can re-run the statements above again:

+    kubectl delete pod basic-pod
+    kubectl delete service basic-deployment
+    kubectl delete configmap basic-config
+    kubectl delete deployment basic-deployment

+### 9. Conclusion

+In this lab we saw we can easily create a default Nginx load balancing web server with Kubernetes in AKS.
+Creating a customized Nginx instance requires a bit more effort.
+We saw we can use Nginx to create a very rudimentary web server.
+We can test our deployed containers internally without them being exposed to the outside world.